 FULL BIO

-Nyokabi Kariũki 🔊 (she/her) is a Kenyan composer, sound artist and artistic researcher.
-Her sonic imagination is ever-evolving, spanning from classical contemporary to experimental electronic music, explorations in sound art, pop, film, (East) African musical traditions and more.
-She performs with the piano, voice, electronics, and on several instruments from the African continent — particularly on kalimbas and the mbira.
-Nyokabi’s work has been described as “deft” (The Quietus) and “transcendent” (The Guardian), with Bandcamp highlighting seeing her as “becoming a crucial voice in contemporary composition and experimental music.”
+Nyokabi Kariũki 🔊 (she/her) is a Kenyan composer, performer, and artistic researcher.
+Her sonic imagination is ever-evolving, spanning across genres from experimental electronic to contemporary-classical music, film scoring, sound art and field recording, (East) African musical traditions, songwriting, and more; often blurring the lines between all of them.
+She performs with the piano, voice, electronics, and on lamellophones from across the African continent.
+Nyokabi’s work has been described as “deft” (The Quietus) and “transcendent” (The Guardian), with Bandcamp highlighting her as “becoming a crucial voice in contemporary composition and experimental music.”
 She seeks to create meaningful and challenging art, illuminated by a commitment to the preservation of African thought, language and stories.

-Nyokabi holds a BM in Music Composition and a minor in Creative Writing from New York University (2020), where she studied composition with Dr. Jerica Oblak, songwriting with David Wolfert, among others.
-She also studied composition and orchestration at École Normale de Musique de Paris under Prix de Rome Winner Michel Merlet, and completed a course at IRCAM in Paris, France.
 In addition to freelance composition, Nyokabi previously worked for Bang on a Can’s Found Sound Nation (New York), a creative agency that inquires how creative collaboration in music can address local and collective social issues.
 She has lent a hand in producing The OneBeat Podcast, as well as in many of their other initiatives.
-She is also an alumni of the Helsinki International Artists Program, and recipient of grants from New Music USA and the Foundation of Contemporary Arts.
+She is an alumni of the Helsinki International Artists Program, and recipient of grants from New Music USA and the Foundation of Contemporary Arts.
+She was also recently announced as a Civitella Ranieri Fellow for 2027.

 Guided by a love for experimentation, improvisation, collaboration and inquiry, Nyokabi continues to shape-shift and explore sound and its impact in different ways.
 However, what remains constant is a yearning to explore sound as a tool to not only re-discover her culture, but to contribute to the highlighting of its significance.